'Let's paint the whole city' | Houston artist Donkeeboy calls for more Vanessa Guillan murals

-HOUSTON — *EDITOR'S NOTE: The above video is from July 1 when Donkeeboy and his mother painted their first mural of Vanessa Guillan*
+HOUSTON — *EDITOR'S NOTE: The above video is from July 1 when Donkeeboy and his mother painted their first mural of Vanessa Guillen*

 Houston artist Donkeeboy is putting a call out for more Vanessa Guillen murals throughout the city of Houston.